Introduction |

 Work restrictions/exclusion for Health Care Workers

 - Susceptible exposed HCWs must be excluded from any work in the hospital or any health care setting from 5 days after the first exposure until 21 days after the last exposure, regardless of whether they received MMR vaccine or immune globulin after the exposure.
+An exclusion period of 28 days may be required for HCWs who received immune globulin as PEP.

 - HCWs must be excluded from work while waiting for serology results if they are still within the period of work exclusion defined above.